javier-games/bypass-api/SUPPORT.md

 ***

 ### Installing Bypass API
-You can download Bypass API directly from the [App Store](https://apps.apple.com/app/bypass-api/id6449934061).
+You can download Bypass API from [Test Flight](https://testflight.apple.com/join/0gP0Qmic).
 Compatible with iOS 16.5 and later versions.

 ### Understanding Bypass API Functionality
 The Bypass API serves as a repository for your custom requests, enabling you to send them and read the responses directly within the app.
 Additionally, it allows your stored APIs to interact with Apple's Shortcuts App.
 Detailed information about this can be found in [here](#using-bypass-api-with-apples-shortcuts-app).